-27° 4' 0N Long 142° 12' 30E Chi Chi Jima is roughly five miles by three miles in size, part of the Bonin Island Group (Bonin Islands).
-Located roughly 600 miles off Japan and 150 due north of Iwo Jima.
+Lat 27° 4' 0N Long 142° 12' 30E Chi Chi Jima is roughly five miles by three miles in size, part of the Bonin Islands (Ogasawara Islands) in Ogasawara Subprefecture off Japan.
 Also know as "Chichi Jima", "Father Island" or "Ogasawara".
+Located roughly 600 miles off Japan and 150 mles to the south-southwest is Iwo Jima.
 Borders Chi Chi Jima Harbor and the smaller island of Ari Jima.

 During the 1930's the Japanese began